skeoop/skeoop.github.io/Lab13-solution.md

        List<E> money, final String currency ) {
 ```

-## 6. Did they clean up code?
+## 6. Did student clean up his/her code?

 A few students have large blocks of commented-out code in MoneyUtil.
 The lab sheet instructs to delete it.
 In *Clean Code* Robert Martin
 recommends this.
 Dead code makes another programmer wonder why its
 their and what you were intending to do.

-If you have a block of test code that you don't want to delete,
+If you have a block of test code that you want to keep,
-put the code in a private method (with explaining comment) instead
+put the code in a private method (with a descriptive name or comment)
-of commenting it out.
+instead of commenting it out.

 Don't deduct points for this, but put a comment in online spreadsheet.